HSV Submissions Archive 2000 to 2009

 (e) People, while fit and well, should be encouraged to prepare an “advanced directive” which make clear the limits to medical treatment they desire if their health deteriorates.

-(f) We strongly endorse the proposition that voluntary
+(f) We strongly endorse the proposition that voluntary euthanasia or assisted suicide should be available for those who request such an option.

 National Census, 2006: Religion Question – submitted 28 July 2003 – In the HSV submission, we made the following points: